sindhurajain/CS2103R/index.md

 ---

-## Why Is It Useful for CS103?
+## Why Is It Useful for Team Projects?
 <br>

 * **Manage Tasks Timely Within Each Milestone**
-  * While milestones help track groups of tasks, GitHub Project Boards provide detailed tracking of tasks within each milestone.
+  * While milestones help track groups of tasks, GitHub Project Boards provide detailed tracking of tasks within each milestone of the project.
 This allows for progress monitoring within milestones and supports the iterative and incremental development process.
   * GitHub Project Boards reduces the need for manual oversight by using workflows to automatically update task statuses to 'Backlog', 'To-Do', 'Up Next', etc. This allows users to maintain an organised task list with less